Second order¶

 .

 The linear system is solved via cholesky decomposition, if that fails, LU decomposition, and if that fails, least squares.
+Least squares can be forced by setting use_lstsq=True

 Additionally, if eigval_fn

-eigendecomposition of the hessian is computed, eigval_fn
+is specified, eigendecomposition of the hessian is computed,

-is applied to the eigenvalues,
+is applied to the eigenvalues, and (H + yI)⁻¹

 is computed using the computed eigenvectors and transformed eigenvalues.
+This is more generally more computationally expensive but not by much.

 Handling non-convexity¶